e-delaney/e-delaney.github.io/_pages/about.md

 I love programming and solving interesting problems (especially the difficult ones).
 My background is in mathematics and physics.
 I also spent some wonderful time teaching these subjects at high school (Newpark Comprehensive School) and university.
 I am passionate about equality, diversity and inclusion and promoting computer science and mathematics to all people of all age groups!
 I co-designed a [website](https://maths.ucd.ie/geatamata/) for children containing lessons about various cool topics including cryptography and probability.
 I have experience supervising masters and visiting Ph.D. students at the University of Oxford.
 I also organized a workshop on AI and Accountability in St. Annes College Oxford.

 If you have project ideas that align with my research or would like to write a proposal for funding (e.g., Marie Curie), please reach out!
-I also have some capacity for consults that align with my reseach.
+I also have some capacity for consults that align with my research.
 Please reach out if this is of interest.

 A recent version of my CV can be found [here](http://e-delaney.github.io/files/cv_eoin_delaney.pdf).